Alternative ways to Fund Nearpod for your Classroom

 Flocabulary’s unique approach combines songs, reading passages and exercises to create a multi-sensory learning environment.
 The use of music and rhyming text as a supplement to reading has been shown to increase acquisition and retention of academic content (Wolfe and Horn, 1993; Wallace, 1994).

 Every once in awhile, a company will flash fund Donors Choose.
 You don’t want to miss out on an opportunity to have your project funded because you put off writing the description.
 Draft your next project so that when the one you currently have up gets funded, you can easily add.

 Here’s a tip before the tip — please do not spam your audience like you’re in a pyramid scheme.
 However, it definitely helps to share every so often, especially when you’re almost funded!
 I only need $78 to finish this project!” sounds better than “Only $683 more to go!”.

 🌟🌟We just got a #DonorsChoose schoolwide @Flocabulary project funded.
 Now we hope to get @Nearpod for our students!
 Please help us spread the word!
 All donations doubled with #Google match!
 Check out our project!
 Rt? ❤️🌟🌟https://t.co/J53iBO8zCd pic.twitter.com/XNtIe2clbo

 — Julie Ahern (@teacherwaukegan) June 29, 2019

-Now that these tips and information are fresh on your mind, it’s time to head to your favorite crowdfunding site so you can begin the school year with Nearpod and Flocabulary.
-We hope these alternative ways to fund Nearpod and Flocabulary in your classroom were worth it!
+Now that these tips and information are fresh in your mind, its time to head to DonorsChoose or your favorite crowdfunding site so you can begin the school year with Nearpod and Flocabulary.
+We hope these tips help you get funded!